 - Salt and pepper to taste

 - Scrub clean your purple sweet potatoes and add them to a pot of boiling water.
 Cook the potatoes until they are soft in the center.

 - Drain off the hot water and set them aside until they are cool.

-- Thinly slice your shallot, fennel and celery stocks into evenly sized pieces.
+- Thinly slice your shallots, fennel and celery stocks into evenly sized pieces.

 - Add all of the veggies into a large mixing bowl.